-- A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section. - B. All Landscape and Civil contract drawings and specifications shall be coordinated and take precedence over these specifications.
+- A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section. - B. Specific Landscape drawings and specifications will take precedence over these.

 - A. This Section includes the following:

 - 1. Trees.

 - 2. Shrubs.

 - 3. Ground cover.

 - 4. Plants.

 - 5. Edgings.

 - 6. Planters.

 - B. Related Sections include the following:

 - 1. Division 2 Section "Site Clearing" for protection of existing trees and planting, topsoil stripping and stockpiling, and site clearing.

 - 2. Division 2 Section "Earthwork" for excavation, filling, and rough grading and for subsurface aggregate drainage and drainage backfill materials.

 - 3. Division 2 Section "Subdrainage" for below-grade drainage of landscaped areas, paved areas, and wall perimeters.

 - 4. Division 12 Section "Interior Plants" for interior plants, trees, and vines.

 - 5. Division 12 Section "Interior Planters" for pots and urns for interior plantings.